-The best substitute for lard is butter, and this is what you will want to use for most recipes that call for the fat.
+The best substitute for lard is butter.
+Unless your recipe says otherwise, you'll want to use unsalted butter as a substitute in most recipes that call for the lard.
 There are other alternatives as well.
 If you prefer, you can use shortening or oils like coconut, vegetable, or olive.

 While butter is your most reliable option, some adjustments need to be made when switching from one fat to the other.
 Since lard is 100 percent fat and butter contains around 80 percent fat, you'll want to add more butter to get the fat content right.